venicegeo/pz-docs/documents/userguide/5-userservices.md

 ## Sending Status Updates for the Job

 When you need to send Piazza status updates or results for the job your user service is working on, submit a `POST` to `https://pz-gateway.venicegeo.io/service/{{serviceId}}/task/{{jobId}}`.
 The payload for this POST is a status update object, which is the exact same model that you previously used in asynchronous services.
-For details on this model, see the [Status Details](/userguide/#status_details) section.
+For details on this model, see the <a target="_blank" href="index.html#status_details">Status Details</a> section.

 For example, if your user service failed to execute, the payload that would be sent to Piazza would be: